mantidproject/mantid/docs/source/techniques/ISISPowder-OSIRIS-v1.rst

 focused dSpace workspace.
 Whilst processing the runs the scripts can apply any corrections the user enables.

+The available corrections are:

+- empty container subtraction which can be enabled using :ref:`subtract_empty_can_osiris_isis-powder-diffraction-ref` parameter.

+- vanadium normalization which can be enabled using :ref:`do_van_normalisation_osiris_isis-powder-diffraction-ref` parameter.

 On OSIRIS the following parameters are required when executing *focus*:

 - :ref:`calibration_mapping_file_osiris_isis-powder-diffraction-ref`